Asian shares lower, US futures up after S&P 500 sinks 3.5%

 The S&P 500 lost 119.65 points to 3,271.03.
 The Dow lost 943.24 points, or 3.4%, to 26,519.95.
 The Nasdaq composite slumped 3.7% to 11,004.87.
 The selling was widespread, and 96% of stocks in the S&P 500 fell.

-Crude oil tumbled 5.7% Wednesday on worries that an economy already weakened by the virus would consume even less energy and allow excess supplies to build higher.
-By early Thursday, U.S. benchmark crude was up 18 cents at $37.57 per barrel in electronic trading on the New York Mercantile Exchange.
+Crude oil wavered between losses and gains.
+U.S. benchmark crude picked up 11 cents to $37.50 per barrel in electronic trading on the New York Mercantile Exchange.
+It tumbled 5.7% Wednesday on worries that an economy already weakened by the virus would consume even less energy and allow excess supplies to build higher.

 A measure of fear in the stock market touched its highest level since June, when the market suddenly tumbled amid concerns that a “second wave” of coronavirus infections had arrived.
 The VIX measures how much volatility investors expect from the S&P 500, and it climbed 20.8% Wednesday.

 As usual whenever volatility spikes, investors headed into the safety of U.S. government bonds.
-The yield on the 10-year Treasury note fell to 0.77% from 0.79%.
-It was as high as 0.87% last week.
+The yield on the 10-year Treasury note was at 0.79%, down from as high as 0.87% last week.

-Even the continued parade of better-than-expected reports on corporate profits for the summer failed to shift the momentum.

-Microsoft, the second-biggest company in the S&P 500, reported stronger profit and revenue for its latest quarter than expected but still sank 5%.

 Investors' hopes that Congress and the White House could soon offer more big support for the economy as it struggles through the pandemic have largely faded.
 House Speaker Nancy Pelosi and Treasury Secretary Steven Mnuchin have continued their talks, but investors see little chance of a deal happening before Election Day next week.